Is your newborn breaking out of being swaddled?

 Reason #2: Wrong Swaddle Blanket Size

-If the blanket you’re using is too big for your little guy, chances are you have a lot of extra material left over after you’re done with the swaddle wrap.
+If you have a loose swaddle blanket for your little guy, chances are you have a lot of extra material left over after you’re done with the swaddle wrap.

-That extra fabric could find its way to your baby’s face, or your baby might break free of the swaddle wrap and get tangled up in it, posing a SIDS risk.
+That extra fabric could find its way to your baby’s face, or your baby might break free of the swaddle wrap and get tangled up in it, posing a SIDS risk (or Sudden Infant Death Syndrome).

 Make sure to get a blanket that’s just the right size for your baby.